Table of contents

 Reduce the choices.
 Once you have conveyed how you are keeping customers safe, it’s time to simplify your customers’ choices.
 One way is to curate a section called ‘staff picks,’ which lets customers feel like an expert is pointing them toward high-quality products.
 Another category might be ‘best-reviewed items,’ to give customers the feeling of getting a good deal or relying on what other customers have found to be good choices.
 According to CXL, having three options is the sweet spot for helping consumers make a choice for just about anything.

 Ask customers for their input.
 For truly indecisive customers, a brief survey that yields three purchasing suggestions could be a beneficial tool.
 The survey forces customers to narrow down what they are looking for, make small decisions quickly, and use their gut reaction, all things that Psychology Today suggests as ways to combat analysis paralysis.

 In-store, an employee can act as the survey by asking the customer a few questions about what they’re shopping for and helping them narrow things down.
 As Schwartz says, it helps consumers find the “sweet spot that enables people to benefit from variety and not be paralysed by it.”

 Simplify your displays.
 Visually, both your in-store displays and website should be clean and simple so as not to overwhelm your customers.
 A few products with simple information about them up front can make shopping more accessible.
 Consumers can find more in-depth information by asking an employee or clicking a link without being overwhelmed during their initial search.

 Reassure the customer.
-Try to convey to your customers that they have made a good decision — a little positive reinforcement can go a long way.
-Maybe it happens in the form of a pop-up window on your website that highlights positive reviews of the chosen product, or in your brick-and-mortar store, assure your customers that they have made a great choice.
+Try to convey to your customers that they have made a good decision – a little positive reinforcement can go a long way.
+Maybe it happens in the form of a feature on your website that highlights positive reviews of the chosen product.
+Or maybe it happens through in-person interactions or in your brick-and-mortar store where you can assure your customers that they have made a great choice.